rocky-linux/documentation/docs/books/nvchad/template_chadrc.md

 #### :material-language-lua: lspconfig.lua

 The *lspconfig.lua* file sets the local language servers that the editor can use.
-This will allow for advanced features for supported files, such as autocomplete or snippets, for quick creation of pieces of code.
+This will allow advanced features for supported files, such as autocomplete or snippets, to create code pieces quickly.
 To add our *lsp* to the configuration, we simply edit the table (in *lua* what is represented below in curly brackets is a table) prepared especially by the NvChad developers:

 ```lua
 local servers = { "html", "cssls", "tsserver", "clangd" }
 ```

 As we can see some servers are already set up by default.
-To add a new one simply enter it at the end of the table.
+To add a new one, enter it at the end of the table.
 The available servers can be found at [mason packages](https://github.com/williamboman/mason.nvim/blob/main/PACKAGES.md) and for their configurations you can refer to [lsp server configurations](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md).

 For example if we also want to have support for the `yaml` language we can add it as in the following example: